HL7/cql/input/pages/02-authorsguide.md

 Last({})
 ```

-In the above examples, the first expression returns [.lit]#1#, and the second expression returns [.lit]#5#.
-The last two expressions both return [.kw]#null# since there is no first or last element of an empty list.
-Note that the [.id]#First# and [.id]#Last# operators refer to the position of an element in the list, not the temporal relationship between elements.
+In the above examples, the first expression returns <span class="lit">1</span>, and the second expression returns <span class="lit">5</span>.
+The last two expressions both return <span class="kw">null</span> since there is no first or last element of an empty list.
+Note that the <span class="id">First</span> and <span class="id">Last</span> operators refer to the position of an element in the list, not the temporal relationship between elements.
 In order to extract the _earliest_ or _latest_ elements of a list, the list would first need to be sorted appropriately.

-In addition, to provide consistent and intuitive semantics when dealing with lists, whenever an operation needs to determine whether or not a given list contains an element (including list operations discussed later such as [.kw]#intersect#, [.kw]#except#, and [.kw]#distinct#), CQL uses equality semantics.
+In addition, to provide consistent and intuitive semantics when dealing with lists, whenever an operation needs to determine whether or not a given list contains an element (including list operations discussed later such as <span class="kw">intersect</span>, <span class="kw">except</span>, and <span class="kw">distinct</span>), CQL uses equality semantics.

 #### Comparing Lists